THS-International/website/src/markdown-pages/faq.md

   - category: General topics about the International Reception
     questions:
       - description: >-
+          We will contact you about when it is time to sign up for the events and with further instructions.
+        title: How do I sign up for the events?
+      - description: >-
           Most of the events are only for new masters and international students, since we cannot accomodate more people due to space and budget.